vygr/ChrysaLisp/STATUS.md

 prebinding of quote, quasi-quote, lambda and macro symbols !!!

-`boot.inc` predicates have been changed to functions rather than macros.
+`root.inc` predicates have been changed to functions rather than macros.

 ------